Skip to content

 How does exercise interact with fasting?

 Easy aerobic movement — a walk or gentle cycle at a pace where you can still talk — in a fasted state raises AMPK signalling and pairs naturally with the fasted window.
+This is one area where the human evidence is actually better than it is for fasting: exercise measurably changes autophagy markers in human skeletal muscle, and eight weeks of training increases the capacity for autophagy and mitophagy regulation (Brandt et al., Physiological Reports 2018).
+One caveat that shows how slippery these markers are: in humans, LC3-II actually falls immediately after exercise, and flux assays were needed to show that autophagy had nonetheless increased — the opposite of the pattern seen in rodents.
 Heavy resistance training is better placed in your eating window, when higher insulin supports muscle protein synthesis; lifting hard deep into a fast risks muscle loss for little gain.
 The honest rule: cardio can ride the fast, but build your muscle around food, not in spite of it.

 How do you break a longer fast safely?